tupui/soroban-pumpit/README.md

 # What's next!?

-This is a simple examples, yet there are a few nice-things we can do to improve
+This is a simple example, yet it showcase how a simple concept can be used in a somehow real application.
+There are a few nice-things we can do to improve this specific project:
-it:

 - Make a UI for the Pi(s) so participants can set their address and see their progress.